dougEfresh/fireblocks-sdk-rs/docs/TransactionsApi.md

 > models::CancelTransactionResponse cancel_transaction(tx_id, x_end_user_wallet_id, idempotency_key)
 Cancel a transaction

 Cancels a transaction by Fireblocks Transaction ID.
-Can be used only for transactions that did not get to the BROADCASTING state.
+Can be used only for transactions that did not get to the BROADCASTING state. </br>Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor.

 ### Parameters